gauthierscience/beta-lac-protein-design/README.md

 This repository contains scripts and jupyter notebooks to generate and analyze
-$\beta$-lactamase variants as well as analyze their experimental characterization as was done in our recent bioRxiv submission (see citation below):
+$\beta$-lactamase variants as well as analyze their experimental characterization as was done in our recent publication (see citation below):

 Download this repository and navigate to the root directory
 ```